Google Smart Shopping Ads Review

 Network Placements – Businesses are not allowed to decide where their ads will appear and this makes measuring performance difficult.
 For instance, Search and Gmail will overall be better when you optimize for conversions, while you will typically get lower conversions and CTRs on Display Networks.
 Since you cannot opt-out of networks that do not work for you, you are likely to pay for unqualified or poorly converting traffic.

 Smart Shopping Campaigns Performance Declining?

-While it may seem as a good option at first it will cost you more money in the long term.
+Hopefully, you now have an understanding of how Google shopping works.
+While it may seem like a good option at first it will cost you more money in the long term.
 If you’re having issues with your shopping campaigns and need help contact me.